Hawk-Zhou/better-groupcache/README.md

 ## For the Record

-Before boasting about my improvements, for honesty, I have to acknowledge the some facts.
+Before boasting about my improvements, for honesty, I have to acknowledge some facts.

 I am grateful for the tutorial and groupcache.
 I learnt a lot from them.
 My claimed improvements are just based on my speculation and are conjectures.
 I tried to give my analysis and reasons.
 Consider my improvements as a student's attempt to do a homework.